wxMaxima-developers/wxmaxima/info/wxmaxima.gl.md

 feedback is replaced by any new feedback that is placed there (allowing to use it as a progress indicator) and is deleted as soon as the current command sent to maxima is finished.
-It is safe to use `wxstatusbar()` even in libraries that might be used with plain maxima (as opposed to wxMaxima):
+It is safe to use `wxstatusbar()` even in libraries that might be used with plain Maxima (as opposed to wxMaxima):
 If wxMaxima isn't present the `wxstatusbar()` command will just be left unevelated.